VIDA-NYU/domain_discovery_tool/docs/add_domain.rst

    :height: 400px
    :alt: alternate text

-Begin by adding a domain on the Domains page (initial page), shown in the figure above, by clicking on the |add_domain| button.
+Begin by adding a domain on the Domains page (initial page), shown in the figure above, by clicking on the **Add Domain** button.
 Domain maintains context of domain discovery.

-.. |add_domain| image:: figures/add_domain_button.png

 .. image:: figures/add_ebola_domain.png
    :width: 800px